mdbergmann/cl-gserver/README.md

 - 'utils' package has been split to 'timeutils' for i.e. ask-timeout condition, and 'miscutils' for i.e. filter function.

 ### Version history

+**Version 3.1.0 (14.1.2024):** Added scheduler facility to actor-system that allows to schedule functions one or recurring.
+See API documentation for more info.

 **Version 3.0.0 (1.2.2023):** New major version.
 See migration guide if you have are migrating from version 2.